In Home Care Educators

 Are educators qualified?

-In Home Care educators are also required to hold a current first aid certificate.
+In Home Care educators are also required to hold a current First Aid Certificate and Working with Children Card.

 No. In Home Care cannot be provided by a family member.